The Queerness of Home:

 Vider’s writing has appeared in a range of academic journals and anthologies as well as newspapers and magazines including the New York Times and Slate.

-In 2017, he curated the exhibition AIDS at Home: Art and Everyday Activism for the Museum of the City of New York.
-He has also consulted on a range of public history projects, including exhibitions, walking tours, films, and musicals.
+As a public scholar, Vider has curated exhibitions for the Museum of the City of New York and the Center for Architecture.
+He has also consulted on a wide range of public history projects including exhibitions, walking tours, films, and musicals.

 Vider is Associate Professor of History and co-director of Gender and Sexuality Studies at Bryn Mawr College, where he also advises in History of Art.
 He was previously Associate Professor of History and founding director of the Public History Initiative at Cornell University.